dalenewman/Cfg-NET/README.md

 ```

 You never have to worry about a `Cfg` decorated list being `null`
-because they are initialized as the configuration loads.
+because it is initialized as the configuration loads.
 Moreover,
 if you set default values (e.g. `[Cfg(value="default")]`), a
 property is never `null`.